Pesto

 Salad making tutorial up next :-)

-I Like The Holidays
+I Like the Holidays

 Loving or at least liking the holidays can take some practice.
 At times it’s draining with all the pressures of shopping and not having enough time for anything.
 Don’t get me started on people being F’ing nuts in the parking lots and on the roads.
 But what if there were no holiday season?
 What the hell would we do to take up our time in these early winter months?
 The only thing that pulls us out of the house during these colder months tends to have something to do with the holidays.
 Thank goodness it’s automatically on all our calendars.
 Otherwise, the scheduling conflicts to get everyone together would deem it impossible.